cognitedata/dotnet-simulator-utils/tutorial.md

                                 new SimulatorStepFieldParam {
                                     Name = "command",
                                     Label = "A Command",
-                                    Info = "Enter the command to send to the simulator, },
+                                    Info = "Enter the command to send to the simulator", },
                             },
                         },